sylmarien/openstack-install-notes/etriks.md

 ## Overview

-This document keeps track of the various information specific to eTRIKS such as the access configuration and the details of the running services.
+This document tracks the various information specific to eTRIKS such as the access configuration and the details of the running services.

 ## Access configuration